Otari 5050 series capstan motors are all slowly going bad...

 if the motor coil can be reset in place, or replace the coil if it is damaged.

 Running the capstan with a loose drive coil will at best cause severe

 Wow and Flutter, at worse destroy your motor.
 And new replacement

 Capstan Motors are expensive to find, good used ones also hard to find as

 almost all used ones are worn out and need rebuilding.

 Rebuilding a capstan motor costs about $ 350.00

-Finally you need to excercise all the switches on your machine often !!!!
+Finally you need to Exercise ALL the switches on your machine often !!!!